 Whether you have the Japan Rail email or voucher from another online seller you need to exchange it for the actual pass in the same JR station offices once you are in Japan.
 If you book tickets online you still need to collect those physical tickets at the same booking office you would go into to book them with the JR Pass in person.

-Purchasing from Japan Rail Group directly will cost Y33,610 which will usually be more expensive that other online providers.
+Purchasing from Japan Rail Group directly will cost Y50,000 which will usually be a little more expensive than other online providers.
 You will also have less price transparency in your local currency due to credit card exchange rates and international fees being added by some card issuers.

-Please do the calculations for your own circumstances but for indicative purposes, my test transaction in March 2023 with an Australian Visa card was 7% more expensive with Japan Rail than through Klook.
+Please do the calculations for your own circumstances but for indicative purposes, this is based on my past experience with live purchases and more recent test transactions.

 Final thoughts on where to buy

-The JR Pass is a significant purchase for almost all travellers, make sure that it makes sense for your trip and be comfortable with the provider you are purchasing it through.
+The JR Pass is a significant purchase for almost all travellers, the important decision is whether it makes sense for your trip and that you are comfortable with the provider you are purchasing it through.
 There is a combination of price, convenience, trust and now the opportunity for pre-booking to consider.

 The Japan Rail pass also works well for those whose travel style is the complete opposite of ours.
 Those who travel light and want to cover a lot of towns and cities in a fairly short period only stopping a night or two in each new place will also get great value.